WATCH THIS SPACE FOR

 By this time, you have probably noticed that even the attitude material has a distinct cognitive thrust.
 That's true.
 Attempts to measure entities such as "emotional intelligence" (a sensitivity to social situations, tact, humor, etc.) became more successful in terms of publishing when researchers took a more cognitive approach.

 The sociological more symbolic interactionist view is that emotions are socially constructed.
 We learn, often from the outside in, to link internal physical feelings with socially labelled emotions.
-I am reminded of research on sexuality in film from about 25 years ago.
+I am reminded of research on sexuality in film from about 25 years ago ( from The President's Commission on Pornography Report).
 Researchers showed sexually explicit films to both women and men (in separate rooms).
 Both showed nearly identical measures of physical arousal.
 When asked to describe their feelings, the men said they were aroused and the women said they were disgusted!
 In early theorizing, psychologist Daryl Bem suggested that parents and other older or authority figures take cues for how children feel from their facial expressions, vocal inflections, and bodily postures in the context of the social situation.
 Then they describe to the children in words how they feel ("you're excited" "you must feel sad").
 This line of research is also compatible with Vygotsky's socio-cultural theories of learning.

 But attempts to measure what jealousy is, and its effects on behavior, or anger, or joy, are really in their infancy.
 I think the old cognitive vocabulary is not going to work and we are in the process of developing a new one.